Rhythmosaic presents Seminar: Nov 10, 2016

 and will also explore history and important stories too.

-The inaugural lecture in the Sannidhi Dialogues series will be given by Dr. Anita R Ratnam
+The inaugural lecture in the Sannidhi Dialogues series was given by Dr. Anita R Ratnam

 At: The Great Hall, Liverpool Hope University, 17 Shaw Street, L1 6HP, 2.30pm to 4pm